naschorr/hawking/docs/building_modules.md

 ### Inheritance

-Hawking modules must inherit from `DiscoverableCog` or `DiscoverableModule`.
+Hawking modules must inherit from either `DiscoverableCog` or `DiscoverableModule` (see [`discoverable_module.py`](https://github.com/naschorr/hawking/blob/master/code/common/module/discoverable_module.py) and [`module.py`](https://github.com/naschorr/hawking/blob/master/code/common/module/module.py)).
 In short, you're likely just going to want to use the `DiscoverableCog`.
 The idea of "cogs" comes from [discord.py](https://github.com/Rapptz/discord.py), wherein cogs are just classes that extend upon existing Discord functionality.
 Modules are basically just normal Pythonic modules, and have no connection to Discord at all.
 Note that all `DiscoverableCog`s are also `DiscoverableModule`s, but all `DiscoverableModule`s are **not** `DiscoverableCog`s.

 For example, if you'd like to add a new command to Hawking that outputs the current time, then you'd have to use `DiscoverableCog`, since your new module needs to hook into the command system.